-It makes us feel supremely powerful to be able to do amazing things like – flying an airplane, connecting with our loved ones on video calls, sharing pictures on Instagram, sending money quickly from one country to another without even having to set a foot in the bank (thankyou Net banking), learning anything by watching videos on Youtube from the comfort of our homes etc.
+It makes us feel supremely powerful to be able to do amazing things like – flying an airplane, connecting with our loved ones on video calls, sharing pictures on Instagram, and sending money quickly from one country to another without even having to set a foot in the bank (thankyou Net banking), learning anything by watching videos on YouTube from the comfort of our homes, etc.

 Easy does it.
 But with power comes vulnerabilities which could lead to potential threats that are continuously evolving in this technology based world.
 Today we are akin to menaces like – hacking, cyber-attacks, phishing, money-laundering etc. So staying protected against these malicious elements is the need of the hour.

 This gave the concerned section of society a reason to dig deeper and think about what could be done in order to get this threatening issue out of the way.
 This paved the way for, what is known to us today as – Penetration Testing, Pen Test or Ethical Hacking, which is used to test a system’s robustness, to expose and uncover the security vulnerabilities of a system, and highly skilled specialists are appointed to analyze the system, discover its weaknesses and try to access critical information.

 PENETRATION TESTING INTRODUCTION